modelica/ModelicaSpecification/RationaleMCP/DevelopmentProcess.md

 Pre-release and development versions are not formally released, and should in general not be used even if they follow some released version.

-However, if the trunk version of the Modelica Language Specification has accepted changes that clarify behavior or correct flaws, a tool may use the updated semantics.
+However, if the trunk version of the Modelica language specification has accepted changes that clarify behavior or correct flaws, a tool may use the updated semantics.

-In general, tools should not use versions of the Modelica Language Specification that are not yet accepted by MAP-Lang; except when using them for clearly marked prototypes.
+In general, tools should not use versions of the Modelica language specification that are not yet accepted by MAP-Lang; except when using them for clearly marked prototypes.

 # Forms of voting